shaik1002/biggitlabbomb/doc/user/project/import/index.md

 - Duplicate an imported issue.
 - Promote an imported issue to an epic.

-If the process isn't complete, contributions still assigned to placeholder users cannot be reassigned to real users and they stay associated with placeholder users.
+If the process isn't complete, contributions still assigned to placeholder users cannot be reassigned real users and they stay associated with placeholder users.

 #### Security considerations